 The usage of the term ‘ship’ or ‘boat’ also depends on the region it is being used in.
-People from several countries often refer a medium sized fishing vessel as a boat, or a medium sized ferry or recreational boat as ship.
-As it can be seen, people have a tendency to generalise a vessel on the basis of its size.
+People from several countries often refer a medium-sized fishing vessel as a boat, or a medium-sized ferry or recreational boat as a ship.
+As can be seen, people have a tendency to generalise a vessel on the basis of its size.

 However, it is to note that the difference between a ship and a boat depends on a number of factors as discussed above.

 You might also like to read:

 - 7 Differences Between a Ship and a Boat

 - A Guide to Different Types of Boats

 - A Guide To Types of Ships

 Disclaimer: The authors’ views expressed in this article do not necessarily reflect the views of Marine Insight.
 Data and charts, if used, in the article have been sourced from available information and have not been authenticated by any statutory authority.
 The author and Marine Insight do not claim it to be accurate nor accept any responsibility for the same.
 The views constitute only the opinions and do not constitute any guidelines or recommendation on any course of action to be followed by the reader.